libre-man/unix-opts/README.md

 ```

 Parse command line options.
 If `options` is given, it should be a list to
 parse.
-If it's not given, the function will use `argv` function to get list
+If it's not given, the function will use the `argv` function to get
-of command line arguments.
-Return two values: list that contains keywords
+list of command line arguments.
+Return two values: list that contains
-associated with command line options with `define-opts` macro, and list of
+keywords associated with command line options with `define-opts` macro, and
-free arguments.
-If some option requires an argument, you can use `getf` to
+list of free arguments.
+If some option requires an argument, you can use
-test presence of the option and get its argument if the option is present.
+`getf` to test presence of the option and get its argument if the option is
+present.

-The parser may signal various conditions, let's list them all specifying
+The parser may signal various conditions.
+Let's list them all specifying
 which restarts are available for every condition, and what kind of
 information the programmer can extract from the conditions.

 `unknown-option` is thrown when parser encounters unknown (not previously
 defined with `define-opts`) option.
-Use `option` reader to get name of the
+Use the `option` reader to get name of
-option (string).
-Available restarts: `use-value` (substitute the option and
+the option (string).
+Available restarts: `use-value` (substitute the option
-try again), `skip-option` (ignore the option).
+and try again), `skip-option` (ignore the option).

 `missing-arg` is thrown when some option wants an argument, but there is no
 such argument given.
-Use `option` reader to get name of the option
+Use the `option` reader to get name of the option
 (string).
 Available restarts: `use-value` (supplied value will be used),
 `skip-option` (ignore the option).

 `arg-parser-failed` is thrown when some option wants an argument, it's given
 but cannot be parsed by argument parser.
-Use `option` reader to get name of
+Use the `option` reader to get name
-the option (string) and `raw-arg` to get raw string representing the
+of the option (string) and `raw-arg` to get raw string representing the
 argument before parsing.
 Available restarts: `use-value` (supplied value
 will be used), `skip-option` (ignore the option), `reparse-arg` (supplied
 string will be parsed instead).